Guides & Checklists

 If in doubt, call the Passport Issuing Organisation (PIO) and give them the horse’s Unique Equine Life Number (UELN), which is printed in the passport.
 Once you have purchased a horse you have 30 days to notify the PIO of the change of ownership.
 It is an offence to fail to do so.

 NOTE: Keepers of horses should always be in possession of the passport.
 This may not always be the owner, for instance when a horse is on loan.

 If you have purchased a horse from a trade seller and you are not happy with it, you can get advice on your rights as a consumer, and report any potential criminal breaches via the Citizens Advice Consumer Helpline On 03454 040506 or 0208 1850710.

-If your business is located in Devon or Somerset and involves the sale of horses or ponies, and you would like advice on your legal obligations, including help with best practice, please call us:
+If your business is located in Devon, Somerset or Torbay and involves the sale of horses or ponies, and you would like advice on your legal obligations, including help with best practice, please call us: